ayame113/atom-ide-deno/docs/README.md

 Install this package.

-Atom IDE UI's formatting was dosen't work because of error, so `deno fmt` command in this package inside.
+Atom IDE UI's formatting was dosen't work because of error, so `deno fmt` command was used in this package inside.